bernardodiasc/xslt/README.md

 ## Templates

 In this demonstration only have the `navigation` component ([/templates/navigation/index.xsl](https://github.com/bernardodiasc/xslt/blob/gh-pages/templates/navigation/index.xsl)).
 There is 2 templates for the same matched data, one called `simple` and the other `complex`.
+The `model-name` is used here to represent a data source.

 ### Navigation mode simple